 Where to See July 4 Fireworks In and Around L.A.
 This Year

-From patriotic parades to oceanfront fireworks, these are the best 4th of July events in Los Angeles!
+From rooftop movie screenings to oceanfront fireworks, these are the best 4th of July events in Los Angeles!

 Melrose Rooftop Theatre